What is a statute of limitation on debt?

 What are the consequences of unpaid debt?

-Another consequence of leaving debt unpaid is challenges getting approved for credit again.
+Another consequence of leaving debt unpaid is the challenges of getting approved for credit again.
 Lenders are skeptical about spotty repayment history.
 They are less willing to lend to individuals with lots of outstanding debt.